stevehanson/pushy/README.md

 1. Include jQuery & Modernizr.

-2. Add the stylesheet (pushy.css) in your head and the JS (pushy.min.js) file in your footer.
+2. Add the stylesheet (pushy.css) in your head and the JS (pushy.js) file in your footer.

+3. Configure in the DOM or via jQuery plugin syntax.

+Give an element classes `pushy pushy-auto` to automatically initialize without JavaScript.
+Furthur configuration available with `pushy-left`, `pushy-right` and `data-pushy-width`.

 **Configuration without Javascript**